It’s a bold new era for emoji at Google and Microsoft

 For World Emoji Day on July 17, Google is updating almost 1,000 emoji with new designs, which is about a third of the entire emoji library.
 Microsoft is updating 1,800.
 As for Apple: It updates its emoji once a year with the new iOS, and so far, the company has only shared a few new release candidates.

-In the two mega releases from Google and Microsoft, you can spot all sorts of individual updates—from Google’s shinier bacon and easier-to-see vehicles, to Microsoft’s fluorescent crab and Wallace and Gromit-looking hands—but here are the big moves by Google and Microsoft that are likely to influence how you communicate in the coming months.
+In the two mega releases from Google and Microsoft, you can spot all sorts of individual updates—from Google’s shinier bacon and easier-to-see vehicles to Microsoft’s fluorescent crab and Wallace and Gromit-looking hands—but here are the big moves by Google and Microsoft that are likely to influence how you communicate in the coming months.

 At Google: Bikini bods are out, and emoji for the dark

 Google’s existing bikini emoji is just a polka dot bikini, but somehow, it is floating in the air.
 And it has curves.
-“Does it really need an invisible ghost wearing it?” asks Jennifer Daniel, Google’s creative director of emoji in a press release.
+“Does it really need an invisible ghost wearing it?” asks Jennifer Daniel, Google’s creative director of emoji, in a press release.

 The new update deflates the invisible woman inside, and portrays a 2D bikini that appears to be lying on a surface instead.
 It’s a subtle but important update.
 While the invisible woman emoji depicted a specific body type, a bikini lying flat is just a generic bikini.
 It’s whatever you make of a bikini—the exact sort of generalization at the heart of how all emoji are supposed to work.

-Google’s other big update is around Dark Mode, which is extremely popular on smartphones, with polls that show as many as 82% of Android users have adopted this feature, which swaps bright white pages with black type for black backgrounds with white type.
+Google’s other big update is around Dark Mode—swapping bright white pages with black type for black backgrounds with white type—which is extremely popular on smartphones, and polls show that as many as 82% of Android users have adopted this feature.
 The mode allows modern phones to burn through less battery, while lowering the lumens pushed on your eyes, which is far more comfortable if you read in bed at night.

 For the most part, background color doesn’t affect emoji because their backgrounds are transparent.
-But Google is experimenting with some emoji, which change their appearance specifically for Dark Mode.
+But Google is experimenting with some emoji that change their appearance specifically for Dark Mode.
 The first example Google has shared is its new Camping emoji (the other new Dark Mode emoji include a Rocket, Three Mountains, and a UFO).
 In regular mode, Google has added a sun over the camping tent.
 In Dark Mode, you’ll see a moon and stars.
-It’s a decision that is playful than functional, reminding us that, while there is a lot of serious, ongoing work around topics of representation and inclusion happening within the emojiverse, its creators are still taking the time to have fun with the medium for the heck of it.
+It’s a decision that is more playful than functional—reminding us that, while there is a lot of serious, ongoing work around topics of representation and inclusion happening within the emojiverse, its creators are still taking the time to have fun with the medium just for the heck of it.

 At Microsoft: 3D office party!